Intestacy Rules: Dying without a will

 What is a will?

-A will is a legal document setting out how you pass on your assets when you die, and includes who should take care of any minors who are under the age of 18.
+A will is a legal document setting out how you pass on your assets when you die.
+It includes who should take care of any minors under the age of 18.
 If there’s no valid will in place when you die, your inheritance might not go where you want it to.

 Who’s in charge of your estate?